 What if I ate more than the recommended amount of fish in a week during my pregnancy?

-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+Some studies have suggested that high levels of mercury may cause infertility while other studies have not.
+There is no information suggesting that a father’s exposure to methylmercury can cause birth defects or learning difficulties in his children.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.